GSA-TTS/federal-website-standards/standards/html-page-title.md

 - [How title links in Google Search are created](https://developers.google.com/search/docs/appearance/title-link#how-title-links-in-google-search-are-created)
 - [About the title element (MDN web docs)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title)

-## Category
+## Digital experience category

-Information and services that are discoverable and optimized for search
+[Information and services that are discoverable and optimized for search](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/#IIIA:~:text=4.%20Information%20and%20Services%20That%20Are%20Discoverable%20and%20Optimized%20for%20Search) (OMB M-23-22: Delivering a Digital-First Public Experience)